 Equity valuations continue to worry market participants, as valuations have inched higher with the market’s record-setting gains.
-As I will argue, however, an upward price trajectory is warranted in cases where earnings growth is powering the advance, particularly for those companies generating high returns on capital and that can compound those cash flows.
+The argument here, however, is that an upward price trajectory is warranted in cases where earnings growth is powering the advance, particularly for those companies generating high returns on capital and that can compound those cash flows.

-Asking whether the market is overvalued is perhaps the wrong question.
+Asking whether the market is overvalued may be the wrong question.
 A better question may be: Would I rather own something that creates value or something that erodes or sometimes destroys value?
 This may also be helpful for dispelling the notion that U.S. equity valuations are currently too hot to warrant anything more than cautious exposure to U.S. stocks.

 The value destroyers

-In my view, entire sectors might be classified as perennial value destroyers—sectors where the cost of capital is routinely higher than the return on capital.
-But curiously enough, these are some of the sectors that have occasionally moved into overvalued territory over the past 18 months.
+In my view, entire sectors might be classified as perennial value destroyers—sectors in which the cost of capital is routinely higher than the return on capital.
+But, curiously enough, these are some of the sectors that have occasionally moved into overvalued territory over the past 18 months.

 I’ve never been able to get excited about investing in a company whose cost of capital exceeds its returns.
 In the first place, that’s a terrible-sounding idea for a long-term investor.
 Second, in this era of ultralow long-term interest rates, any company that can’t earn above its cost of capital must face serious structural challenges from an earnings capacity standpoint.